 geoms by adding another one with a

-there are not many options available without major data wrangling.
+Sadly, there are not many options available for plotting two discrete variables, without major data wrangling.

 but with an added variable.

-So let’s see what the difference in diabetes status is between sexes.
+Let’s use this to see difference in diabetes status between the sexes.

 For that, we need to use the